-Cover letters
+Covering letters

-Your CV should be accompanied by a one-page cover letter.
-It should highlight your relevant skills/strengths, experience and explain your motivations for applying to the role and organisation.
+Your CV should be accompanied by a one-page covering letter.
+It should highlight your relevant skills/strengths, experience and explain your motivations for applying to the organisation.
 Create a good impression with content that is written and set out professionally.